Soumyadeep-Sinha/E-Hospital/readme.md

 --> login using the credentials
 --> view or update information
 --> deregester (delete account)
 --> Now after login, a session will be created and the session can be destroyed after clicking logout button.
 --> User can register any patient in any department (currently : in Anesthesiology and cardiology) --> then they can print receipt
 --> if required they can cancel the registration.
 --> NEW : Users can now view their appointments.
+--> NEW : Users can now delete appointments or print receipt for particular appointment.

 ### Features :
 --> Dynamic Home page